dotzenith/surgery/README.md

 Surgery is a simple CLI to interact with Real Debrid.
 The aim is to allow user to fuzzy match and download files from their Real Debrid account.

+The project is not yet complete, I'm currently just setting the project up

 ---

 ## ❖ Installation